-- It is a primary aim at Alderbrook School and Sixth Form that every member of the community feels valued and respected, and that each person is treated fairly and well.
-The Behaviour Policy is therefore designed to promote an environment where everyone feels happy, safe and secure. - Every member of the community is expected to behave in a considerate way towards others.
+- 1 This procedure should be used in conjunction with the Alderbrook Behaviour Policy linked here - It is a primary aim at Alderbrook School and Sixth Form that every member of the community feels valued and respected, and that each person is treated fairly and well.
+The Behaviour Policy is therefore designed to promote an environment where everyone feels happy, safe and secure. - 3 Every member of the community is expected to behave in a considerate way towards others.
 It is hoped that all students who have chosen to extend their education with us will conduct themselves appropriately and have a positive work ethic.
-However, for students who do not meet the high expectations we share, there are Consequences that can and will be implemented.
-For students, parents / carers, staff and other stakeholders this guidance document outlines Post 16 rewards, Consequences and discipline.
+However, for students who do not meet the high expectations we share, there are consequences that can and will be implemented.
+For students, parents / carers, staff and other stakeholders this guidance document outlines Post 16 rewards, consequences and discipline.